sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A dashcam POV shot where the dash cam is mounted on a vehicle, capturing the road ahead.
+- A forward-facing dashcam view from a vehicle-mounted camera, capturing the scene ahead.

 </details>